rjones3141592/Geotastic-City-Guesser-Tracker/README.md

 7/27/2025 - I got sql visualization working!
 You can now see the guessing history from the Guess History Tab!

+7/29/2025 - Importing of JSON files downloadable after rounds now work!
+I need to modify the manual insertion to also rely on API calls.

 ## Special Thanks

 To James for convincing to contact Edutastic and asking about getting a better way to input data, only for him to go and add a feature specifically for me (and also "for own leisure"); holy cow I did NOT expect that.